Henry McMaster

 McMaster chaired the South Carolina Republican Party from 1993 to 2002.
-He was elected attorney general of South Carolina in 2002 and reelected in 2006.
+He was elected attorney general in 2002 and reelected in 2006.
 In 2010, McMaster ran for governor but lost to Nikki Haley in the Republican primary.
 In 2011, Haley appointed him to the South Carolina Ports Authority.
 McMaster was then elected lieutenant governor of South Carolina under Haley's governorship in 2014.
-McMaster succeeded to the office of governor in 2017, when Haley resigned to become the United States ambassador to the United Nations.
+McMaster succeeded to the office of governor in 2017 when Haley resigned to become U.S. ambassador to the United Nations.
 He won a full four-year term in the 2018 gubernatorial election after narrowly winning a runoff for the Republican nomination and defeating Democratic nominee James E. Smith Jr. in the general election.
 He won reelection against Democratic nominee Joe Cunningham in 2022.

+On January 29, 2025, McMaster was recognized as South Carolina's longest-serving governor.
+He is also the third-longest serving incumbent governor in the United States.
+On April 17, 2025, President Trump appointed McMaster to the Homeland Security Advisory Council.

 Early life

 McMaster was born on May 27, 1947, in Columbia, South Carolina.
 He is the eldest son of John Gregg and Ida Dargan (Pet) McMaster.
-He received a bachelor's degree in history from the University of South Carolina in 1969, and was a member of the Kappa Alpha Order fraternity.
-In 1973, he graduated from the University of South Carolina School of Law, where he served on the editorial board of the South Carolina Law Review.
+He received a Bachelor of Arts degree in history from the University of South Carolina in 1969, and was a member of the Kappa Alpha Order fraternity.
+In 1973, he received a Juris Doctor from the University of South Carolina School of Law, where he served on the editorial board of the South Carolina Law Review.
 Later that year, he was admitted to the Richland County Bar Association of the South Carolina Bar.
-He served in the United States Army Reserves, receiving an honorable discharge in 1975.
+He served in the United States Army Reserve, receiving an honorable discharge in 1975.

 Upon graduation from law school, McMaster worked as a legislative assistant to U.S. senator Strom Thurmond in Washington, D.C., until 1974, when he joined the firm of Tompkins and McMaster.
-He was admitted to practice before the federal Court of Claims in 1974, before the U.S. Court of Appeals for the Fourth Circuit in 1975, and upon Thurmond's motion, before the Supreme Court of the United States in 1978.
 McMaster practiced law for almost 29 years, both as a federal prosecutor and in private practice, representing clients in the state and federal courts, trial and appellate.

 On April 13, 1993, Thurmond's 22-year-old daughter Nancy was killed by a drunk driver while jaywalking in Columbia, South Carolina.
 The driver, Corinne Koenig, immediately phoned McMaster, her attorney, and he was present at the scene as Nancy Thurmond was transported to the hospital.
 After learning the victim's identity, McMaster realized he had a conflict of interest and withdrew from the case.